Grauda123/Orbital_view/README.md

 7. send telegram stickers
 8. user statistics
    - download a summary of what the user has eaten during a predefined interval from the database.
+9. Improve on the search of possible food.

 ## Acknowledgements